moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab2.md

       - test
     ```

-    > Note:  Keep in mind that YAML files should be indented with two spaces.
+    >   Keep in mind that YAML files should be indented with two spaces.
 Your web IDE may try to use a tab with 4 spaces.
 Simply use the backspace to set 2 spaces if you are not copying and pasting the examples.

 1. Set the commit message to `Creating a simple .gitlab-ci.yml file`, and set the **Target Branch** to `main`.